-Health and Physical Education (HPE) Program:
+Physical Education (PED) Program:

-The mission of the Health and Physical Education (HPE) Program is to provide programs which prepare future professionals in the following areas: Physical Education (P-12), and Sport Management.
+The mission of the Physical Education (PED) Program is to prepare future professionals in the following area of Physical Education (P-12).
 In addition to teaching concepts, theories, methods and materials, the faculty places emphasis on strategies and techniques of integrating technology into the teaching of physical education.
-The faculty also engages in research, provides service to the university and the community, and participates in professional organizations and associations.
+The faculty also engages in research, provides service to the university and the community, and participates in professional organizations and associations to actively stay engaged with current industry standards and practices.